Minyus/causallift/README.md

 cl = CausalLift(train_df, test_df, enable_ipw=True)

 """ Step 2.
-Train 2 supervised classification models (currently only XGBoost is supported) for treated and untreated samples independently and estimate CATE (Conditional Average Treatment Effect).
-It is recommended to treat only the CATE is high enough """
+Train 2 classification models (currently only XGBoost is supported) for treated and untreated samples independently and compute estimated CATE (Conditional Average Treatment Effect) or uplift score.
+It is recommended to treat only the CATE is high enough. """

 train_df, test_df = cl.estimate_cate_by_2_models()